Smithfield owner Shuanghui hires banks for up to $6 billion HK IPO

 At $6 billion, the IPO would be the biggest in Asia Pacific since AIA Group's $20.5 billion listing in October 2010.

-As part of the Smithfield acquisition, Shuanghui also inherited a 37 percent stake in Spain's Campofrio Food Group SA CPF.MC.
-It has since scaled back that holding to avoid making a forced takeover under local regulations, although some analysts believe it could make a takeover bid in the future.

-(Reporting by Fiona Lau of IFR and Denny Thomas; Additional reporting by Stephen Aldred, Elzio Barreto and Alice Woodhouse; Editing by Michael Flaherty and Edwina Gibbs)
+(Reporting by Fiona Lau of IFR and Elzio Barreto; Additional reporting by Denny Thomas, Stephen Aldred and Alice Woodhouse; Editing by Michael Flaherty and Edwina Gibbs)